 - Expanded metal vent covers are also a great option for keeping moisture to a minimum while keeping critters out.

 - Vent fans can help the air flow underneath and keep your soil dry.
 Constant soaking of the soil can cause it to swell and move the foundation.
 This also leads to drainage issues.
-If you’d like to read more about our drainage recommendations please click here.
+If you’d like to read more about our drainage recommendations, check out our blog on poor drainage and its effects on homes in Baton Rouge.

-So before building a brand new pier and beam house please discuss with your contractor the importance of installing proper ventilation to the home.
-Or if you have a pier and beam home without proper ventilation please call WCK today for a free quote before it becomes too late!
+Ultimately, the choices you make when building a home can have a real impact on your foundation’s health down the line.
+So, before building a brand new pier and beam house, please discuss with your contractor the importance of installing proper ventilation to the home.
+Or, if you have a pier and beam home without proper ventilation please call WCK Foundation Repair today at 225-664-5956 or contact us online.
+Don’t wait until it’s too late!
+Get a free quote from us and rest easier knowing your home’s foundation is more secure.